-Arson is the reckless causation of damage to a building by the intentional starting of a fire or causing an explosion.
+Arson is the reckless causation of damage to a building by intentionally starting a fire or causing an explosion.

 A person may use deadly physical force when (he/she) reasonably believes that deadly physical force is necessary to prevent or end a forcible unlawful entry into (his/her) dwelling or place of work, and for the sole purpose of such prevention or termination.
 [Dwelling means a building which is usually occupied by a person at night, whether or not that person is actually present.]

 Deadly physical force is allowed in (this / these) situation[s] even when the person has no fear that (he/she) will be harmed by the trespasser, unless the state proves beyond a reasonable doubt that the circumstances in question did not occur.]